 Since the valley has not yet been developed for industrial farming and the valley is surrounded by forests, wildlife is still aplenty.
 Kangaroos, emus, wombats, cockatoos, and kookaburras are all abundant throughout the area.
 While not exactly pristine forest, the valley nevertheless retains a sleepy and cosy charm.

 This beautiful sunset shot taken just after the sun has disappeared behind the mountain ranges of Egan Peaks is looking straight down the Towamba valley from Towamba.
 It’s actually basically the same vantage point as the timelapse video below.

 Like many river systems throughout the Australian outback, the Towamba River is prone to extremes.
 This shot, taken on an earlier visit, shows it pretty dry, but the drought more recently reduced it to not much more than a giant sand pit.
 I’ve never been there when it floods, but when it does it completely cuts off the village of Towamba from the outside world.

-Like the string of settlements along the valley such as Rocky Hall and Burragate, Towamba (not to be confused with Toowoomba, which is in southeast Queensland), is more a village than a town--its recorded population is under 400.
+Like the string of settlements along the valley such as Rocky Hall and Burragate, Towamba (not to be confused with Toowoomba, which is in southeast Queensland), is more a village than a town–its recorded population is just over 200.
 Towamba itself dates back to the 1840s when it was established as a stop on the track between the shipping interests and farmlands on the Monaro plateau of local entrepreneur and land magnate Ben Boyd who managed to leave his fingerprints, progeny, and the occasional self-commissioned shrine throughout the region.